‘APC won our local government but we didn’t vote,’ Communities say

-Some communities in the Ikpoba Okha Local Government Area of Edo state have alleged that they didn’t vote in the September 28 elections but results were attributed to them.
+Some Edo communities have alleged that they didn’t vote in the elections but results were attributed to them.

 According to results released by the Independent National Electoral Commission (INEC), All Progressives Congress (APC) candidate, Godwin Obaseki won 33,469 votes in the area defeating Peoples Democratic Party (PDP) candidate, Osagie Ize-Iyamu who won 26,096 votes.